libmapper/libmapper/doc/how_to_compile_and_run.md

 ### Architecture issues

+#### Windows

+Windows Firewall may block libmapper's OSC multicast messages when on a Public network, which can be avoided by either marking any of your Public networks as Private with the 'Network profile' property or by turning off the firewall completely (at your own risk).

+#### MacOS

 We have found that in some cases, especially on MacOS, there are programs that do not use the computer's native architecture.
 For example, Processing.org and Cycling 74's Max/MSP prior to v8 are 32-bit